A family saga

 Anyway, back to James Stewart.
 Shenandoah was a Universal Western with Jimmy Stewart and I guess the public might have been thinking longingly of Winchester 73s or naked spurs as they waited in line but Shenandoah was very far removed indeed from the Anthony Mann days of the early 50s.

 This movie, written by James Lee Barrett, is often sentimental and sometimes downright soppy.
 It was James Lee Barrett’s first Western as writer.
-He did two others with his friend Stewart later, both average, and nothing else of any note, TV mostly.
+He did two others with his friend Stewart later, one of them the utterly appalling The Rare Breed the year after, one of the worst Westerns ever made.
+Stewart should really have got someone who understood the Western.

-Andrew McLaglen directed but McLaglen was workmanlike at best and rarely inspired.
-His first Western as director had been the almost-TV-spinoff Gun the Man Down with James Arness in 1956, then he had done Gunslinger, Rawhide and Have Gun, Will Travel episodes for TV and then McLintock!, about which we may say that it is another Western with an exclamation point in the title – uh oh.
+Andrew McLaglen directed but Ford/Wayne protégé McLaglen was workmanlike at best and never inspired.
+His first Western as director had been the almost-TV-spinoff Gun the Man Down with James Arness in 1956, then he had done Gunslinger, Rawhide and Have Gun, Will Travel episodes for TV and then McLintock!, about which we may say that it is another bad Western with an exclamation point in the title – uh oh.
 So his track record was hardly Olympic.
 And the year after, he directed The Rare Breed.
 Aagghh!
-Come to think of it, Cahill US Marshal was the nearest McLaglen ever got to directing a good Western, and while quite fun, that was only really a commercial Batjac vehicle for Wayne.
+Come to think of it, Cahill US Marshal was the nearest McLaglen ever got to directing a good Western, and while quite fun, even if was only really a commercial Batjac vehicle for Wayne.

-William Clothier filmed Shenandoah, so that was good.
+William Clothier photographed Shenandoah, so that was good.
 Frank Skinner provided the big, rolling music, inevitably based on ‘Shenandoah’ and that was satisfactory too.

 You probably know the story.
 Stewart is a Virginia paterfamilias, crusty and dogmatic, who has kept his family out of the Civil War but finally, in September 1864, the war comes to get them...